rghiglianovich/macOsshcolor/README.md

 https://gist.github.com/henrytseng/f58ec119d5d989a6306d769d212b7648

 ## usage:

-put it in your home directory
+ clone it (https://github.com/rghiglianovich/macOsshcolor)  in your home directory

 create an alias:

  alias ssh="~/macOsshcolor/sshcolor.sh"

- you can save the alias into ~/.bash_profile
+ you should save it into ~/.bash_profile or  ~/.zshrc or wherever

 create your profiles in Terminal/Preferences

 at least:
-* 1 profile for Local connections  ("local")
+* a profile for Local connections, named "local"
-* 1 for generic remote ("remote")
+* another  one for generic (or backup) remote: "remote"
 * one for each remote server you'd like to colorize.
-The name must be the left part of the fqdn name (eg. the server name without the domain name) for example: for a connection like ssh john@myserver42.remote.com the profile must be called "myserver42"
+The name must be the left part of the fqdn name for example: for a connection like ssh john@myserver42.remote.com the profile must be called "myserver42"